conradplake/gframeAE/README.md

 # gframeAE
 A Java 3D engine for Android applications.
-Uses its own software renderer instead of an OpenGL implementation for broader availability.
+Uses a pure software renderer instead of an OpenGL implementation for broader availability.
 Original Java sources can be found at the [gframe repository](https://github.com/conradplake/gframe).

 Features include:
  - pixel-perfect perspective correct texture mapping